 Reese Anderson – A cowboy and vigilante, Anderson worked for the Granville Stuart Ranch in Montana when the area was rampant with cattle rustlers and bandits.
 In 1884, Grantville formed a vigilante group, known afterward as “Stuart’s Stranglers,” and Anderson became its leader.
 Within just weeks, Anderson led a group of some two dozen volunteers to track down the many outlaws hiding out in the area between the Musselshell and Judith Rivers.
 In the end, they caught and hanged some 23 men that they caught red-handed with stolen cattle or horses.

 Scott L. Anderson – Gunman and stage guard working in South Dakota, Anderson fended off several hold-up attempts.

 Tom Anderson – A gunfighter, Anderson was the brother of William “Black Jack” Christian.

 William Anderson – Anderson was a drunken gunman who lived in Delano, Kansas, a small town outside of Wichita.
 After being in at least one gunfight himself, he was blinded when bullets were flying in another gunfight.
 He spent the rest of his days sitting outside cowtown saloons, with his hat in his hands and begging for coins.

 Serafin Aragon – A member of Jesse Evans Gang during New Mexico’s Lincoln County War.
 Nothing is known of his life following the conflict.

-Ira Aten (1862–1953) – Aten joined the Texas Rangers in 1883, and became captain of Company D and later tracked and shot down outlaw Judd Roberts, an associate of Butch Cassidy’s Hole-in-the-Wall gang. he served as a sheriff in Fort Bend County, Texas during the Jaybird-Woodpecker War and later the sheriff of Castro County, Texas.
+Ira Aten (1862–1953) – Aten joined the Texas Rangers in 1883, became captain of Company D, and later tracked and shot down outlaw Judd Roberts, an associate of Butch Cassidy’s Hole-in-the-Wall gang.
+He served as a sheriff in Fort Bend County, Texas, during the Jaybird-Woodpecker War and later the sheriff of Castro County, Texas.